-So you purchased your flight tickets and are starting to plan your trip to Rome… The first question is likely to be ‘where should I stay in Rome?’… In this guide, we share our experience-based recommendations for the VERY BEST area to stay in Rome.
+When starting to plan your trip to Rome, Italy, the first question is likely to be ‘where should I stay in Rome?’… In this guide, we share our experience-based recommendations for the VERY BEST area to stay in Rome.

-Whether you are looking for the best place to stay in Rome for first time visitors or are interested in sightseeing, this is the best place to stay in the Eternal City and you don’t have to look any further!
+Whether you are looking for the best place to stay in Rome for first time visitors, are interested in sightseeing, dining, or shopping, this is the best place to stay in the Eternal City and you don’t have to look any further!
 (Because why settle for second-best…)

 In this article, we tell you WHY this is the best area to stay in Rome, what you can expect, and list some of the best-rated hotels in this neighborhood in all price categories.